 “Their mental state when they get here is also not good.
 Many people are humiliated that their drinking or drug use has come to this.
 Some are coming in as a last ditch effort to save marriages or get their kids back.
 They’ve lost a job or are fixing to lose a job.
 Their spouse has told them, ‘Get help or this is it.’
 Some people were arrested for DUIs and are coming here from jail.
 Some people are grateful they’ve gotten here before they died.
 But most people aren’t there yet.
 They’re in pain and in despair.”

 Rehab nurses provide medical care, support and education

-Bluff Plantation employs 14 registered nurses (RN) and licensed practical nurses (LPN) who provide nursing coverage for all hours of the day and night.
+Bluff employs 14 registered nurses (RN) and licensed practical nurses (LPN) who provide nursing coverage for all hours of the day and night.

 During intake, nurses conduct an assessment and collect a full medical history.
 The assessment includes determining the severity of alcohol and drug dependence, physical health conditions such as diabetes, hypertension, HIV or hepatitis, and establishing whether patients are dual diagnosis, meaning they have a co-existing mental health problem such as depression, bipolar disorder, anxiety disorders and post-traumatic stress disorder (PTSD).

 Nurses also assess patients for suicide risk, fall risk, injuries and problems with nutrition that can occur when drug and alcohol use leads people to neglect eating balanced meals.
 Nurses also conduct drug and alcohol screening, so the clinical team can get the full picture of what toxic substances are in the body.